What Is Cloud Penetration Testing?

 Cloud penetration testing requires unique and specific expertise that is different from standard penetration testing.

-A cloud specific pentest examines the security of cloud systems, application, databases, storage access, cloud specific configurations where different rules and policies apply that are also set in a different way than in a traditional on-premise environment.
+A cloud-specific pentest examines the security of cloud systems, applications, databases, storage access, and cloud-specific configurations where different rules and policies apply that are also set in a different way than in a traditional on-premise environment.

 Types Of Cloud Penetration Testing